lilcam26/Pinnacle-IOS-Game/README.md

-An endless runner ios game developed by me called pinnacle.
+An endless-runner ios game developed with unity named pinnacle.
 Currently in beta testing.

 Will use firebase.